awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MongoDB.md

 )
 ```

-The following code creates a user with minimal privileges on the database to be migrated, and on a system database called local\.
+For a MongoDB 3\.x source, the following code creates a user with minimal privileges on the database to be migrated\.

 ```
 use database_to_migrate